cubicbyte/reddit-account-generator/README.md

 You need to have Firefox installed on your machine for this script to work.
 Will be fixed in the future.

+You still need to activate the accounts via email.
+But it doesn't take much time.

+#### TODO:
+- [ ] Add tor browser support for easier proxy management
+- [ ] Add support for other browsers
+- [ ] Handle error when sub is not available

 ## Installation

 1. Clone this repository to your local machine: